The Mountain Men: Production

-This was an early script by Fraser Heston, son of Charlton Heston, and an enthusiatic outdoorsman in real life.
+This was an early script by Fraser Heston, son of Charlton Heston, and an enthusiastic outdoorsman in real life.
 He sold the script, originally called Wind River, to Martin Ransohoff, who set up the project at Columbia, and offered the lead role to Charlton Heston.
 Heston later recalled, "Fraser's script had, shall we say, an elegiac quality.
 That is very hard to capture on film, but I think we succeeded by shooting on wonderful, truly monumental locations."

 The film was shot in Wyoming at Bridger-Teton National Forest, Grand Teton National Park, Shoshone National Forest and Yellowstone National Park.

-According to Heston during post porduction "much of that wonderfully inspiring footage was cut and the editors focused on exploiting the raw action between" characters played by him and Brian Keith, which "violated the agreement I thought we had with Ransohoff about what the picture should be about."
+According to Heston during post production "much of that wonderfully inspiring footage was cut and the editors focused on exploiting the raw action between" characters played by him and Brian Keith, which "violated the agreement I thought we had with Ransohoff about what the picture should be about."